-TOE Name: Canon imageRUNNER ADVANCE C55900KG/C5500 Series
+TOE Name: Canon imageRUNNER ADVANCE C75900KG/C7500 Series

-2600 model
+2600 m odel

 TOE Version: 1.0

 Developer: Canon Inc.

-The TOE consists of the following software, hardware, and licenses.
+The TOE consists of the following software and hardware.

 Note that the Japanese names are originally written in Japanese and translated into English.